 Identify your specific needs and areas for improvement:

 Before you even look at software, it’s important to identify gaps in your current company.
 For example, you might conduct manual performance reviews that are implemented differently across teams, using spreadsheets and emails for documentation.
 This system produces inconsistencies and affects team morale and pay equity.
 You determine it’s time for performance management software.
 You start thinking through what’s working well with your system and what needs to change in order to keep your employees engaged.
 A good place to start might be with an employee survey.
 From there, you can build a list of criteria for your software search with must-haves, nice-to-haves, and nonstarters.
-Proving software can meet your must-haves can make it easier to convince yourself and your leadership team that you chose the right one.
+Proving that software meets your must-haves can make it easier to convince yourself and your leadership team that you chose the right one.